cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

       - The PWM output is made high
       - event_2 is made high.

-    - If match_event is high and event_2 also is high
+    - Else, if match_event is high and event_2 also is high

       - PWM output is made low
       - event_2 is made low.